Why no one has dethroned Naukri (yet)

 It has been the talent hose.
 The fattest one.

 You could push thousands of candidates into your funnel and reliably get hires out the other end.
+Not efficient.
+Not elegant.
+But it worked.

 2. Recruiters are used to Naukri